Ar-maan05/mcp-persist/README.md

 too.)

-**What it does and does not do.** It adds resumability against a *stable upstream* — a server that stays up while clients come and go.
+**What it does and does not do.** It adds resumability against a *stable upstream*: a server that stays up while clients come and go.
 It survives client disconnects (flaky networks, mobile, tunnels), and, with a durable store like SQLite or Postgres, a restart of the proxy itself.
-Two things it can't do: it can't recover from the **upstream server** restarting — a restarted server is a clean break, so the proxy can replay what it already stored but can't carry the old connection over to the new server; and it can't replay an event that was never stored — if the client and the proxy both drop before an event is saved, it's gone.
+Two things it can't do: it can't recover from the **upstream server** restarting: a restarted server is a clean break, so the proxy can replay what it already stored but can't carry the old connection over to the new server; and it can't replay an event that was never stored: if the client and the proxy both drop before an event is saved, it's gone.
 It never makes delivery less reliable than talking to the server directly.